hchcoder/SnakeGame/README.md

 # SnakeGame
-Snake game to practice printing to the screen.
+Snake game that prints directly to the terminal using different programming styles.
+To run it, clone the repository and run the commands: